stratumn/go-indigonode/doc/extend.md

 ```

 If your service has configuration options, you should add a migration to add
 them to the config file.
-The migrations for the core Alice modules are in
+The migrations for the core Indigo Node modules are in
 `core/migrate.go`.
 You can append one for your service:

 ```go